Wangyixinxin/MMedAgent/src/ChatCAD_R/README.md

 ## ChatCAD_R

-This code is based on [ChatCAD](https://github.com/zhaozh10/ChatCAD) by Wang et al.
+This code is created and modified based on [ChatCAD](https://github.com/zhaozh10/ChatCAD) by Wang et al.

 The code implements retrieval augmented generation (RAG) functionality on three main tasks: